bpmutter/xyz/blog-longreads/index.markdown

 category: longreads
 ---

-Title inspired by The Guardian's [long reads](https://www.theguardian.com/news/series/the-long-read){:target="_blank"}, below you'll find lengthier reflections that go into greater depths on select endevours.
+Title inspired by [The Guardian](https://www.theguardian.com/news/series/the-long-read){:target="_blank"}, below you'll find lengthy reflections that go into great depths on select life endevours.

 *Shorter and more regularly updated entries can be found in [journey](https://jinyoung.xyz/blog-journey/){:target="_blank"}.*